Controlling exposure part 2: metering modes

 What are the different metering modes?

-There are three exposure metering modes for Nikon and four for Canon.
-The symbols for the different metering modes vary between brands, as do the names:
+Nikon has three exposure metering modes and Canon has four.
+The symbols for the different metering modes vary between brands, as do the names.

 - Spot metering